 At this time hair salons and all businesses, essential and non-essential can be open.
 They are not required to have protocols in place by the state government, unless their local government requires.
 However, many businesses are approaching this situation with great care and concern for both their business and their customers, wanting to ensure all safety protocols are in place before re-opening or fully opening, pending their current status.

-*Snips and Giggles in Oconomowoc will be opening for the week of Monday, May 18.
+*Snips and Giggles in Oconomowoc is open as of Monday, May 18.

-*Pigtails and Crewcuts in Brookfield will open on May 18 at 1:00 pm.
+*Pigtails and Crewcuts in Brookfield is open as of May 18 at 1:00 pm.

-- Join in on Lake Country Family Fun’s Virtual Playdates each Monday and Thursday at 9:30 am.
+- Check out Lake Country Family Fun’s Virtual Playdates for fun at home.

 - Visit WI state or County parks and employ social distancing guidelines and get in nature and fresh air.
 Also, please ensure that you clean up after yourself and leave no litter.